mcolom/pacman_doc/README.md

 <p align="center"><img src="images/cabinet.jpg" width="400" alt="Pacman arcade cabinet"/></p>

-This document is a description of the Pacman arcade game's hardware, reversed-engineered from the schematic.
+This document is a description of the Pacman arcade game's hardware, reverse-engineered from the schematic.
 Although much information about the software do exist, as far as I know there isn't a comprehensive guide to explain how its hardware works in detail.
 You can [get the full schematic here](assets/pacman_logic_board_b_schematic.jpg), thanks to user GaryMcT from the forum at [Arcade Museum](arcade-museum.com).

 Pacman (or Pac Man, Pac-man, パックマン, Pakku Man, Puckman, ...)  is certainly one of the most iconic video games in history, and thus it deserves to be well documented and understood in detail.